Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Facilities Manager (FM), I wish to register a vehicle's check-up to ensure timely maintenance and adherence to safety standards.
+As a Fleet Manager (FM), I wish to register a vehicle’s check-up.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> Each vehicle check-up registration involves recording details such as vehicle identification, date of check-up, maintenance tasks performed, and any notes related to the vehicle's condition.
+> Vehicles are needed to carry out the tasks assigned to the teams as well as to transport machines and equipment.
+This type of vehicle can be only for passengers or mixed, light or heavy, open box or closed vans or trucks.

 **From the client clarifications:**

-> **Question:** What permissions are required for the FM to register a vehicle's check-up?
+> **Question:** What information is necessary when registering a vehicle's checkup?
 >
-> **Answer:** The FM must have appropriate permissions to access and utilize the vehicle check-up registration feature.
+> **Answer:** Plate number, date, and kms at checkup.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The FM must be logged into the management system.
-* **AC2:** Vehicles must already be registered within the system.
-* **AC3:** The FM must have the necessary permissions to register vehicle check-ups.
-* **AC4:** Upon registration, the system must record details including vehicle identification, date of check-up, maintenance tasks performed, and any additional notes.
-* **AC5:** he system must provide feedback confirming the successful registration of the vehicle check-up.
+* **AC1:** Checkup is successfully registered
+* **AC2:** Count of kms at last checkup of the specified vehicle is updated.

 ### 1.4.
 Found out Dependencies